gridfusion-trainings/cditraining/MF.md

 - show code coverage test
 - show config of Publish Coverage Report
+- unit test fails at first try
 - 80 / 40 / 40 percent (-> if less than 40% line coverage then next step is not triggered)
-- run test with >40% coverage
+- run test with >40% coverage --> unit test still fails
-- remove unit tests: CalculatorTests.java, commit and push
+- fix test and push
-- rerun code coverage test -> test fails
-- add unit tests again, cimmit, push
+- build is green

 - enable unittests job
 - trigger codecoverage job (which triggers unittest job)
-- unit test fails at first try

 - AMAZON